Dexterowski/DXPUZZLES2024_DevLog/content/news/player-respawn/index.md

 images: ["images/respawn-featured.png"]
 ---

+{{< alert "danger" >}}

+Please <strong>DO NOT</strong> treat these articles as TUTORIALS.
+This is DevLog - my adventure with making things in Unreal Engine 5.
+Thank you.
+Approach in this text is bad.
+In next post whole code will be moved into another class.

+{{</ alert>}}

 # What I want to do?

 This is one of the most basic and crucial functionalities of the game itself: player death and the ability to respawn.
 This feature is present in most multiplayer games.
 In my case, I also want to introduce a system for spectating other players, depending on whether respawn is enabled and whether the map creator allows it.